Fundamentals of Compositional Rewriting Theory: Examples of compositional rewriting semantics

 Having established the conditions on the underlying category under which direct derivations of one of the eight semantics of Definition~\ref{def:crs} give rise to a double category, it remains to determine whether additional conditions are required such that these double categories indeed qualify as \kl{compositional rewriting double categories}.
 The results of this part of the derivation are summarized in Table~\ref{tab:main}.

 \begin{proposition} Let $\bfC$ be a category suitable for one of the rewriting semantics of Definition~\ref{def:crs}, and such that $\bfC$ also satisfies the relevant additional assumptions stated in Table~\ref{tab:main}.
-Then the resulting double category satisfies the \kl(crDC){horizontal decomposition property}. \end{proposition} \begin{proof} The claim concerns diagrams of the form below, where $(\dag_{\alpha_{21}})$ is a pushout and $(*_{\alpha_{21}})$ is a pushout for \kl{DPO-semantics} and an \kl{FPC} for \kl{SqPO-semantics}:
+Then the \kl(dc){horizontal composition} functor $\hComp$ of the \kl{crDC} for the given choice of $\bfC$ and rewriting semantics is a \kl(crDC){isoglobular residual opfibration}. \end{proposition} \begin{proof} Let us first verify that, under the given assumptions, $\hComp$ possesses \kl(rof){residual op-Cartesian lifts} whose \kl(rmof){residues} are \kl(dc){globular isomorphisms}.
+Consider thus a diagram of the form below, where $\mathsf{PB}^{*}$ denotes a pullback as chosen in the definition of $\hComp$, $(\dag_{\alpha_{21}})$ is a pushout, and $(*_{\alpha_{21}})$ is a pushout for \kl{DPO-semantics} and an \kl{FPC} for \kl{SqPO-semantics}:

 We have to prove that for each of the semantics of Definition~\ref{def:crs}, one may obtain essentially uniquely a horizontal composition of direct derivations.
 To this end, consider first the case of \kl{DPO-semantics}, for which we transform the diagram of~\eqref{eq:proof:hDeCompCRDCa} into the diagram below: